skion/docs.getdbt.com/website/docs/docs/cloud/git/connect-github.md

 2. Select **Personal profile** under the **Your profile** section.

-3. Scroll down to **Linked Accounts**.
+3. Scroll down to **Linked accounts**.
 If your GitHub account is not connected, you’ll see "No connected account".

 4. Select **Link** to begin the setup process.
 You’ll be redirected to GitHub, and asked to authorize dbt Cloud in a grant screen.
 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-github/github-auth.png" title="Authorizing the dbt Cloud app for developers"/>